USEPA/power-sector-dev-portal/content/datavis/design-elements/color.md

   - title: "Bivariate Palettes"
     level: 3
     content: |
        If you want to encode two variables or aspects of your data through color, you can use a bivariate color palette.
 For example, a choropleth map showing how states compare on both amount and severity of pollution exposure could use a bivariate scale.
-Keep in mind that some lighter colors don’t have high contrast with white backgrounds and may need a darker border (in this case, **#1B3F09** or **#412E4E**, the darkest of the palettes) to be accessible.
+Keep in mind that some lighter colors don’t have high contrast with white backgrounds and may need a darker border to be accessible.
+In this case, a border of **#1B3F09** for light colors in the first palette and a border of **#412E4E** for light colors in the second palette is needed.
+In the images below, colors that need borders are shown with them.
     alt: ""
     image: "/assets/images/datavis/design-elements/color/bivariate-palettes.svg"
   - title: "Categorical Palettes"